James W. Totman Stadium

 James W. Totman Stadium is a baseball venue in Riverside, California, United States.
-It is home to the California Baptist Lancers baseball team of the NCAA Division I Western Athletic Conference (WAC).
+It is home to the California Baptist Lancers baseball team of the NCAA Division I Big West Conference.
 The field's namesake is James W. Totman, a former local contractor.

 History

 The field opened in 1991 and was remodeled in 2007, the field was constructed with seating areas, a scoreboard and dugouts, a press box and a backstop with netting.

 Features

 The field's features include a natural grass playing surface with foul territory made of synthetic turf, a press box, an electronic scoreboard, dugouts, a brick backstop, restrooms, and concessions.